Ernst Gideon von Laudon: Personal life

-Loudon was married in Bösing to Clara von Hagen, teh daughter of an Officer serving in Croatia and a relative of the Salviati family.
-Before their marriage, she has served as lady's maid to Countess Charlotte of Solms-Sonnewalde (1725–1783), wife of Count Christian August von Seilern und Aspang (1717–1801), Governor of the Archduchy of Austria.
+Loudon was married in Bösing to Clara von Hagen, the daughter of an Officer serving in Croatia and a relative of the Salviati family.
+Before their marriage, she has served as chambermaid to Countess Charlotte of Solms-Sonnewalde (1725–1783), wife of Count Christian August von Seilern und Aspang (1717–1801), Governor of the Archduchy of Austria.
 He had to abduct his future wife because the family opposed the match.
 No children survived from this marriage.